 This means you can objectively compare how squashed different recordings are, regardless of the overall level.
 Which in turn makes it a great mixing tool – if you over-compress everything in your mix, the meters will show you’re in the red, even if the overall level isn’t that high, yet.

 Compare with reference tracks

-It’s important to note though that the realtime DR meter only gives the loudness at an instant.
+It’s important to note though that the realtime DR meter only gives readings at an instant.
 And, it’s quite permissible (and necessary) to push into the red at some points.
-To get an overall measurement of a track’s loudness, you should use the off-line version.
+To get an overall measurement of a track’s ‘dynamic range’, you should use the off-line version.